sftpplus/sftpplus-docs/doc_source/configuration/authentication.rst

     In `exclusive` mode, it will exclusively use PAM for username and password authentications.

-    Set it to `disabled` to completely disable PAM usage.
+    Leave it empty to completely disable PAM usage.

     ..  note::
-        On Windows, this option is always `disabled`, as SFTPPlus has no support for PAM on this platform.
+        On Windows, this option is always disabled as SFTPPlus has no support for PAM on this platform.